Clothing rules for female athletes: 'Taking control over the outfits' | DW | 30.07.2021

 "This harks back to a racist phonology," said Mellis, who also co-hosts "The End of Sport Podcast," which analyzes how sport can be harmful to people.
 "Swimming is a real public health concern.
 If people don't know how to swim due to systemic racism or other forms of discrimination, that can result in horrific drowning rates — and, in fact, it has done."

-Despite a lifting of the restrictions in some sports like boxing, in others, Muslim women can still be fined or even banned for wearing the hijab.
+Despite the lifting of the restrictions in some sports like boxing, in others, Muslim women can still be fined or even banned for wearing the hijab.

 "In some cultures, culture dictates what you can and can't wear," Harvey said.
 "For example, the issue with the hijab.
 If you ban the hijab in international competition, it means a lot of women aren't going to be able to participate.
 Clothing is also about access in some cultures."